-At long last the much-awaited warmer days are here, and with late Spring comes a plethora of new produce to enjoy.
-We’ve partnered once again with Emily Scott, The Wildflower Chef, to bring you fresh, wholesome recipes that make the most of the seasonal, organic produce you’ll find on our shelves.
-Let us know in the comments which recipe you try, and if there is any particular produce you hope to see incorporated into future recipe collaborations with Emily!
+The much-awaited warmer days are here, and with late Spring comes a plethora of new produce to enjoy.
+Chef Emily Scott brings us these fresh, wholesome recipes that make the most of the seasonal, organic produce you’ll find on our shelves.
+Let us know in the comments which recipe you try!

 Spring Rolls with Peanut Dipping Sauce